gruns/blagoblag/content/drafts/untitled.rst

 The Federal Government has seen many challenges leveraging technology, none higher profile than `healthcare.gov`_.
-However, from that project's failures and `subsequent rebirth`_ came an increased awareness of the ability of technologists with expertise to make a big difference.
+However, from that project's failures and `subsequent rebirth`_ came an awareness by the government of the ability of technologists with expertise in shipping to make a big difference.
 The VA, and the Federal Government in general, needs developers with expertise in operating production systems, we need designers with expertise in designing for the customers needs above all else, we need project managers with expertise in prioritizing conceptual integrity above checkboxes.

 The work *will* be hard, the challenges great, and the obstacles many.
 But that is nothing more than evidence that we need to start immediately; without